 Which Covid test do you need for travel abroad?

-If you’re looking for a pre-trip Covid test, you’ll see these two tests quite often: the PCR test and the antigen test.
-Currently, the FDA recommends the molecular polymerase chain reaction (PCR) test, which is the gold standard of accepted COVID-19 tests for travel, and the most accurate and widely available.
+If you’re looking for a PCR test for international travel, you’ll see these two tests quite often: the PCR test and the antigen test.
+Currently, the FDA recommends the molecular polymerase chain reaction (PCR) test, which is the gold standard of accepted COVID-19 travel clearance tests, as well as the most accurate and widely available.

-Recently, antigen tests have become more widely available, although they still tend to be more expensive than the standard PCR tests.
-If you’re confused about the antigen test vs PCR, you’re not alone!
+Recently, antigen tests have become more widely available, although they still tend to be less accurate than the standard PCR tests.
+If you’re confused about the antigen test vs. PCR, you’re not alone!

-buy travel insurance before getting your pre-trip COVID test!
+Buy travel insurance before getting your fit to fly certificate!

-Given the severity of the pandemic and the current situation with the Delta variant, it’s a good idea to have insurance coverage for travel.
+It’s always a good idea to have insurance coverage for travel.
 Many tourists paid large out-of-pocket expenses during lockdown back when COVID first hit.
-Now, over a year into the pandemic, many countries require visitors to have some kind of travel insurance.
+Now, over two years into the pandemic, many countries require visitors to have some kind of travel insurance.

 However, the main reason why we recommend enrolling in coverage before getting a pre-trip COVID test is that in case the test comes back positive and you need to cancel your travel plans, you will get refunded for the trip expenses.